HelpBot Assistant

 • shapePropertyPath

-The shapeDataPath property used to refer the data ID in dataSource.
-Where as, the shapePropertyPath property is used to refer the column name in shapeData to identify the shape.
-Both the properties are related to each other.
-When the values of the shapeDataPath property in the dataSource property and the value of shapePropertyPath in the shapeData property match, then the associated object from the dataSource is bound to the corresponding shape.
+The shapeDataPath property is used to refer to the data ID in the dataSource.
+The shapePropertyPath property is used to refer to the column name in shapeData to identify the shape.
+Both properties are related to each other.
+When the values of the shapeDataPath property in the dataSource and the value of shapePropertyPath in the shapeData match, the associated object from the dataSource is bound to the corresponding shape.

 The JSON object “electionData” is used as data source below.